polkadot-developers/polkadot-docs/polkadot-protocol/basics/blocks-transactions-fees/blocks.md

 These traits govern how blocks are validated and imported across the network, ensuring consistency and security.

 ??? interface "Additional information"
-    Refer to the [`Block` reference](https://paritytech.github.io/polkadot-sdk/master/sp_runtime/traits/trait.Block.html){target=\_blank} to learn more about the block structure in the Polkadot SDK runtime
+    Refer to the [`Block` reference](https://paritytech.github.io/polkadot-sdk/master/sp_runtime/traits/trait.Block.html){target=\_blank} to learn more about the block structure in the Polkadot SDK runtime.